Jeff Corey: Television

 Corey made guest appearances on many television series.
 He appeared as murder victim Carl Bascom in the Perry Mason episode, "The Case of the Reckless Rockhound" (1964).
 He was featured on science-fiction series, too, including an episode of The Outer Limits ("O.B.I.T.", 1963) in which he played Byron Lomax; Star Trek ("The Cloud Minders", 1969) in which he played High Advisor Plasus; as Caspay in Beneath the Planet of the Apes (1970), and Babylon 5 ("Z'ha'dum", 1996) in which he played Justin.

 Corey played Dr. Miles Talmadge on Rod Serling's Night Gallery season-one episode one, "The Dead Man", on December 16, 1970.
 He discussed his television work on Night Gallery in an interview in February 1973 aboard the SS Universe Campus of Chapman College.
 He was proudest of this work, for which he received an Emmy nomination.

-During the 1970s, Corey also played Dr. Scott Rivers, an older man with whom Carol Kester (the character played by Marcia Wallace) becomes romantically involved, in 1973 in "Old Man Rivers," episode 31 of the Bob Newhart Show.
+During the 1970s, Corey also played Dr. Scott Rivers, an older man with whom Carol Kester (the character played by Marcia Wallace) becomes romantically involved, in 1973 in "Old Man Rivers," episode 31 of The Bob Newhart Show.
 In 1974, he appeared in "Murder on the 13th Floor," episode 6 of the James Stewart legal drama Hawkins.
 He also appeared in the short-lived 1974 series Paper Moon, a comedy about a father and his presumed daughter roaming through the American Midwest during the Great Depression based on the 1973 film of the same name.

 In the 1980s, Corey was in a 1984 episode of Bob Newhart's show Newhart playing a judge.
 He also worked with writer-producer Reinhold Weege: two guest roles in Barney Miller and two more in Night Court (in one of the Night Court shows he insists he is Santa Claus).
 Corey was the voice of the villain Silvermane (in elderly form) in Spider-Man: The Animated Series in 1994.

+Memoir

+His memoir, Improvising Out Loud: My Life Teaching Hollywood How To Act, which he wrote with his daughter, Emily Corey, is published by the University Press of Kentucky.
+His longtime friend and former student Leonard Nimoy wrote the book's foreword.

 Personal life and death

-Corey and his wife Hope had been married for 64 years when he died on August 16, 2002, aged 88, after a fall.
+Corey married his wife Hope (nee Victorson) in 1938.
+They had three children.

+Corey died on August 16, 2002, aged 88, after a fall.